 _____________________

 Then there’s the excruciating Sharon Tate arcs, which add little to the story, and after literal hours of investment, reveal absolutely nothing about her.
 Perhaps the only credible reason for the awkward stroll through the fictional Tate’s life is to give audiences a reason to care about her.
 Tate never attained lasting fame as a person or actress, and so not many present-day movie-goers would really know much about her.
-Despite the fact that Tarantino failed miserably in doing so, it seems likely he was crafting a sympathetic victim—something he didn’t have to do in Basterds, with the universal understanding of the holocaust.

-It seemed clear to me that Tarantino was after a similar good-evil balance with Tate and American Hippies.
-That Tarantino’s “Manson Family” is one of the closest to the documented reality is one of the few highlights of the film.
+It seemed clear to me that in his Tate-arc, Tarantino was searching for the same kind of good-evil balance that fell into his lap with Nazis to shape into an equal polarity of Tate/American Hippies.
+For me, this actually led to one of the few genuine highlights of the film.
+Tarantino’s “Manson Family” is one of the closest to the documented reality of the “Family” in cinema.
 Though the film’s “Family” suggests once or twice that Manson is their cult-like leader, that’s not really the way Tarantino exposits the “family” nor the “commune”.
 Manson runs nothing in Tarantino’s vision, rather, it’s a criminal enterprise run by the Family, who have a power-structure that seems to have no need for him.
 Manson is a literal nobody who appears in one small cameo.
-No other Mansonite gets as little time as Manson in this Manson-murders maguffin.
+No other Mansonite gets as little screen time as Manson in this Manson-murders maguffin.
+Even when Manson is mentioned later in the film, there’s very little doubt that it’s Tex manipulating the idea of Manson to his own ends.
+Whether intentionally or not, Tarantino makes a strong argument that the Manson family followed their own bliss to the murders, and that Manson had nothing to do with them.
+(2)

-The sick, joyful romp through disfiguring torture and violence, aimed mostly at women in Once’s climax, it should be noted, recalls the sick torture that Pitt subjected Nazis to in Basterds—fine during that film because who could imagine a more deserving villain.
-But there’s a lot to suggest that both Nazis and Hippies are simply excuses for exceptionalist, All-American White violence which has few vessels as perfectly matched as Pitt or interpreters more dedicated than Tarantino.
+The sick, joyful romp through disfiguring torture and violence, aimed mostly at women in Once’s climax, it should be noted, recalls the grisly torture that Pitt subjected Nazis to in Basterds.
+The audience can’t be blamed for being seduced by the grisly violence in that film—who could imagine a more deserving villain for the Hollywood super-violence that has few vessels as perfectly matched as Pitt or interpreters more dedicated than Tarantino.

-Tarantino has made an entire living off creating extremely violent, psychotic protagonists who hate the non-white female world, and even when he’s followed the exploits of subaltern characters—Jackie Brown, Kill Bill, Django—they spend much of their arc fighting other humans experiencing the same oppression that set them on a revenge quest.
+But there’s a lot to suggest in Once that Tarantino’s main goal in Basterds was sanitizing the ugly white supremacist thread that he’s become famous for.
+Tarantino has made an entire living from creating extremely violent, psychotic protagonists who hate the non-white, non-male world.
+And even when he’s followed the exploits of subaltern characters—Jackie Brown, Kill Bill, Django—they spend much of their arc fighting other people experiencing the same oppression that set them on a revenge quest.
 Brown is killing and betraying Black friends; the Bride spends much of the films killing all the other women who work for the man who tried to kill her; Django expresses constant disrespect for Tarantino’s 2-dimensionally elaborated Black slaves, and refers to himself as a superior kind of Black male.
 (5)

 ___________________________